tsface/OAP/oap-cache/oap/docs/User-Guide.md

 | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | No data loss when executors exit thus is friendly to dynamic allocation.
 But currently it has performance overhead than other cache solutions. |

 - For cache solution `guava/noevict`, make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) library installed on every cluster worker node.
-Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/libmemkind.so.0) for x86_64 bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
+Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.3-spark-2.4.4/libmemkind.so.0) for x86_64 bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
 Build and install step can refer to [build and install memkind](./Developer-Guide.md#build-and-install-memkind)

-- For cache solution `vmemcahe/external` cache, make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for PMem cache.
-You can follow the build/install steps from vmemcache website and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
-You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
-Build and install step can refer to [build and install vmemcache](./Developer-Guide.md#build-and-install-vmemcache)

 - Data Source Cache use Plasma as a node-level external cache service, the benefit of using external cache is data could be shared across process boundaries.
 [Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store, it's a component of [Apache Arrow](https://github.com/apache/arrow).
 We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/oap-master) repo.
 Build and install step can refer to [build and install plasma](./Developer-Guide.md#build-and-install-plasma)